This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 For the rope and Teal Woven Fabric Flowers:

-Arrange your flowers and attach your handle and your done!
+Roll the woven trim into a circle or rose.
+Hot glue the flower as you go.
+Arrange your flowers and attach your handle and you are done!
 Super cute and fresh for Spring!